amethyst/legion/readme.md

 # Features

-Legion aims to be a more complete game-ready ECS than many of its predecessors.
+Legion aims to be a more feature-complete game-ready ECS than many of its predecessors.

-## Advanced Query Filters
+### Advanced Query Filters

 The query API can do much more than pull entity data out of the world.